-Step One: Stain Prep
+Step 1: Stain Prep

 Place a steel wool pad inside the jar and fill with vinegar.
 Make sure your wool is immersed.
 Let it sit and do its magic for at least 48 hours.
 During this time, the vinegar will begin to dissolve the steel wool.
 Feel free to shake your jar from time to time.

-Step Two: Wood Prep
+Step 2: Wood Prep

 If you are using unfinished wood like my unfinished pine kitchen table, you can skip this step.